Tessa Jowell: After the House of Commons

 In November 2013, Jowell announced that she would not contest the next general election.
 In May 2015, she launched her campaign to be selected as the Labour Party's official candidate in the 2016 London mayoral election.
 Six candidates stood for selection and in September the process concluded with her coming second to Sadiq Khan.

-She was nominated for life peerage in the 2015 Dissolution Honours by the Labour leader.
-She was raised to the peerage as Baroness Jowell, of Brixton in the London Borough of Lambeth, on 27 October 2015.
+Jowell was nominated for life peerage in the 2015 Dissolution Honours by the Labour leader.
+She was raised to the peerage as Baroness Jowell, of Brixton, in the London Borough of Lambeth, on 27 October 2015.
 In January 2018, Jowell got a standing ovation in the House of Lords for a speech.
 She began by speaking of how she came to be diagnosed with an extremely lethal form of brain cancer called glioblastoma multiforme.
 She went on to advocate making more cancer treatments available in the NHS.
 She said, "In the end, what gives a life meaning is not only how it is lived, but how it draws to a close.
 I hope that this debate will give hope to other cancer patients, like me, so that we can live well together with cancer, not just dying of it.
 All of us, for longer."